You must submit an application if you will be a NEW student at a:

 - Out-of-boundary applicant (with no other preference)

 Yes.
-If the student will attend and does not currently have a student ID number, input “0000000” (seven 0’s) as the student ID number – this option is only available to families planning on enrolling an in-boundary student.
+If the student will attend and does not currently have a student ID number, input “0000000” (seven 0’s) as the student ID number in the Sibling Preference section of application.
+This option is only available to families planning on enrolling an in-boundary student.
 Confirm with the school’s registrar, or within the application itself using the preference status page, that this preference has been applied prior to the lottery.
 After the lottery, these preferences are applied only when the older sibling is enrolled.

 Please contact the DCPS Enrollment Team at firstname.lastname@example.org or (202) 478-5738 for additional information prior to the application deadlines.
 DCPS's sibling information can also be found in their Enrollment and Lottery Handbook.

-No, some schools only accept applications for certain grades and others accept applications from new students in all grades (although space may be limited in some grades).
+No, some schools only accept applications for new students at certain grades, although most schools accept applications from new students in all grades (although space may be limited in some grades).
 You may view this information on the list of participating schools, and each My School DC school profile also notes the grades for which schools accept applications.
 To view seats made available in past years’ lotteries by school and grade, click here.

 No, there is no advantage to applying early but you must submit your application by the deadline.
 All applications submitted by the deadline are treated equally in the lottery and for placement on waitlists.